TheLandfill/cherry/README.md

 -   **Matrices**
     -   **Dealing with Poorly Behaved Floating Point Matrices:** Currently, I'm checking if certain elements are zero because I've been working with finite fields.
-For floats, I should instead use a better algorithm.
+For floats, I should instead use a better algorithm or even just detect the condition number.
     -   **Determinants:** Not implemented yet as I'm looking into good algorithms to calculate the determinant.
     -   **Characteristic Polynomials:** Not implemented yet as I'm looking into